 While approximately 75% of the people will find that the measured size does match the helmet size chart for a good fit, the other 25% will find they need a helmet 1-2 sizes different than what the chart says.

 But the best news of all is that ChutingStar will take any helmet back to exchange for another size.
 While you will have to pay for the shipping, at least you can get that ideal helmet size for your comfort and protection.
-And the next time you're in Georgia or Florida near one of our shops...come try some helmets on!
+And the next time you're in Georgia near our shop...come try some helmets on!